Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 While we're relishing delicious festive spreads, some foods are a big no-no for our pets.
 Keep these away from curious noses:

-• Onions, Garlic and chives: These can be toxic to both cats and dogs and can be found in both stuffing and gravy on our Christmas roast.
+• Onions, Garlic and chives: These can be toxic to both cats and dogs and can be found in stuffing and gravy on our Christmas roast.

 • Xylitol: Found in sugar-free treats, sweets and candy canes.
 Xylitol can also be known as birch sugar so carefully check labels to keep these treats out of reach.
 Even small amounts are highly toxic to pets.

 • Cooked bones: Cooked bones can be prone to splinter, damaging the throat, stomach or cause blockages in the gut when eaten.
-They may smell very tempting so ensure if they are thrown in the bin, that the bin is secure to stop peckish pets rummaging for leftovers.
+They may smell very tempting so ensure if they are thrown in the bin, that the lid is secure to stop peckish pets rummaging for leftovers.

 A Weimaraner dog sitting close the dining table watching intently as adults serve Christmas dinner